Maismaus/Maismaus.github.io/content/posts/usefultools.md

 With TortoiseSVN, you can:

-- Update to a specific revision, for instance to compare changes between commits
+- Update to a specific revision, for instance to compare changes between commits.
-- Rename and archive branches
+- Rename and archive branches.
-- Resolve merge issues that occurred outside of Studio Pro
+- Resolve merge issues that occurred outside of Studio Pro.
-- Update and commit without having to open Studio Pro
+- Update and commit without having to open Studio Pro.
-- Add items to the ignore list
+- Add items to the ignore list, preventing merge conflicts for compiled files.

 > _Make sure you check which TortoiseSVN version you need for your Studio Pro version_